-Students unfit to start the practical class at the starting time specified in the time table will be recorded as "being late".
-According to the Study policy 28. § 12.point 3 such occasions of. being late will add up to a recorded absence.
+Students unfit to start the practical class, e.g., arriving later than 5 minutes than the starting time specified in the time table will be recorded as "being late".
+According to the Study policy 28. § 12.point 3 such occasions of ("being late") will add up to one absence recorded on the presence sheet.